Habib Kambanga: Career

-From the years of 1992 up to 2000, Kambanga worked at the Tanzanian Intelligence and Security Service (TISS) as a Desk officer/Analyst located in Dar es Salaam, Tanzania.
-The following year he was promoted to become the Policy Analyst of TISS and for the next 5 years he worked as the Deputy head of Secretariat of the Directorate of Internal Operations of TISS.
+From 1992 to 2000, Kambanga worked at the Tanzanian Intelligence and Security Service (TISS) as a desk officer and analyst located in Dar es Salaam, Tanzania.
+The following year he was promoted to become the policy analyst of TISS and for the next 5 years he worked as the deputy head of secretariat of the Directorate of Internal Operations of TISS.
 In 1998 to 1999, Kambanga was chosen as the team leader from Tanzanian Intelligence and Security Service to work on the Al-Qaeda terrorist bombings on the United States embassy in Dar es Salaam, Tanzania from August 1998 - May 1999.

 In 2007, Kambanga and his family relocated to Gaborone, Botswana to work at the Southern African Development Community (SADC) Secretariat at the newly established Regional Early Warning Center as their Senior Analyst of Political and Security Threats.
 For the next 7 years under the Executive Secretaries Tomaz Salomão (2007–2013) and Stergomena Tax (2013–2014) In 2014, He was appointed as the new head of the Regional Early Warning Center (REWC) of the Southern African Development Community (SADC) under Stergomena Tax (2014–2021) and Elias Mpedi Magosi (2021–2022).

 In 2021, he had made various statements with the SADC and United Nations about political security with the Southern parts of Africa.

 In 2023, Kambanga made the decision to leave the Southern African Development Community (SADC) to return to Tanzania after serving almost 16 years in Botswana.
-When he returned, he was appointed by the President Samia Suluhu Hassan to become the Deputy Director General of Tanzanian Intelligence and Security Service (TISS) in the December of 2023.
-On 15 June 2024, he was appointed to become an Ambassador.
+When he returned, he was appointed by the president Samia Suluhu Hassan to become the deputy director general of Tanzanian Intelligence and Security Service (TISS) in the December of 2023.
+On 15 June 2024, he was appointed to become an ambassador.
 After 8 days, he was sworn in by Samia Suluhu Hassan on 23 June 2024.